Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 Advanced: Multi-Tenant Caching

-If you serve multiple users with shared resources (e.g., a knowledge base), use a hybrid caching strategy:
+If you're serving multiple users who share some resources (like a company knowledge base), you can use a hybrid caching strategy:

 global_prefix = load_kb() # 2000 tokens, cached globally